Juri-W-S/pyRMTools/README.md

 ## Example Usage

-In the `examples/` directory we provide example scripts demonstrating how to access and use the database, for example on how to compile these R-L figures:
+In the `examples/` directory we provide example scripts demonstrating how to access and use the database.

+For example on how to compile these R-L figures:
 <p align="center">
   <img src="results/figures/md_fig/rl_hb.png" width="300">
   <img src="results/figures/md_fig/rl_mg2.png" width="300">